 Related: New Auto Policy 2021-26 Announced

 Daihatsu is the oldest Japanese car manufacturer, mostly known for its range of small cars and off-road vehicles.
-Although founded in 1951, Daihatsu has its roots that trace back as far as 1907.
+Although founded in 1951, Daihatsu has roots that trace back as far as 1907.
 Toyota acquired a controlling interest of 51% in Daihatsu in 1988, bringing the company under its umbrella.
-But in 2016 it has purchased Daihatsu’s remaining assets, thus making Daihatsu a wholly owned subsidiary of Toyota Motor Corporation.
-In its home market in Japan, Daihatsu gives a cut-throat competition to Suzuki which is best known for producing small cars.
-As of 2019 (before the pandemic), Suzuki held a 30% market share in small (kei) car segment in Japan whereas Daihatsu had 32% of the same.
+But in 2016 it purchased Daihatsu’s remaining assets, thus making Daihatsu a wholly owned subsidiary of Toyota Motor Corporation.
+In its home market in Japan, Daihatsu gives cut-throat competition to Suzuki which is best known for producing small cars.
+As of 2019 (before the pandemic), Suzuki held a 30% market share in the small (kei) car segment in Japan whereas Daihatsu had 32% of the same.

 Indus Motor Company (IMC) has previously introduced various Daihatsu cars in Pakistan including the highly successful 800cc Cuore hatchback and the Terios 7-seat SUV.
-So with an array of quality small cars in Daihatsu’s arsenal, we can always expect these cars to do exceptionally well in our market considering the trusted Japanese standards, the ease of maintenance, success rate among used JDMs and credible brand image of Daihatsu cars in Pakistan since 1980s.
+So with an array of quality small cars in Daihatsu’s arsenal, we can always expect these cars to do exceptionally well in our market considering the trusted Japanese standards, the ease of maintenance, the success rate among used JDMs, and credible brand image of Daihatsu cars in Pakistan since the 1980s.

-Then there is the 1000cc Daihatsu Ayla hatchback which is a sister product of Toyota Agya and does well in markets where its available either as Ayla or Agya.
+Then there is the 1000cc Daihatsu Ayla hatchback which is a sister product of Toyota Agya and does well in markets where it’s available either as Ayla or Agya.
 Plus the 1.0L Daihatsu Boon which is a sister product of Toyota Passo can give the likes of Suzuki Cultus and Kia Picanto a run for their money.
-Furthermore, the 1.3L Daihatsu Sirion hatchback can be considered a worthy alternative to the likes of Suzuki Swift and upcoming MG3 hatchback.
+Furthermore, the 1.3L Daihatsu Sirion hatchback can be considered a worthy alternative to the likes of Suzuki Swift and the upcoming MG3 hatchback.

-Daihatsu TAFT, which is a 660cc crossover SUV having an impressive chunkier design language can be preferred by those who loved to own an everyday-cum-recreational vehicle, pretty much the sort of Suzuk Hustler.
+Daihatsu TAFT, which is a 660cc crossover SUV having an impressive chunkier design language can be preferred by those who loved to own an everyday-cum-recreational vehicle, pretty much the sort of Suzuki Hustler.
 Things just don’t end here as the 660cc Daihatsu Copen 2-door roadster can be offered as CBU for enthusiasts.

 Daihatsu also has a sedan called Bezza, the development of which was led by Perodua, the Malaysian automaker which is 20% owned by Daihatsu.
 Bezza comes with a choice of 1.0L and 1.3L engine options and was also imported by IMC back in 2018 reportedly for trials & tests.
-However the launch is yet to become a reality.
+However, the launch is yet to become a reality.

 What is your take regarding the introduction of Daihatsu cars in Pakistan?
-Let us know with your comments.
+Let us know your comments.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com